Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val a = ,(`(1)) // OK.
         val b = ,(1)    // Error.

-A comma‑quoted expression yields an ATS2 “code” fragment from an ATS2 syntactic node, the latter being created using a back‑quoted expression.
+A comma‑quoted expression yields an ATS2 expression source fragment from an ATS2 syntactic node, the latter being created using a back‑quoted expression.

 DATASORT_DECL